yunqiu21/ai-agent/README.md

 #### Setting up the starter code

-First things first, the starter code is written in Python.
-You’ll want to make sure that you have Python 3 installed on your machine; if you don’t, follow [these instructions to install PyCharm](https://web.stanford.edu/class/cs106a/handouts/installingpycharm.html), the Stanford-recommended Python editor.
-Alternatively, you can use a text editor of your choice.
+We'll be using Python, if you've got a good Python setup already, great!
+But make sure that it is at least Python version 3.8.
+If not, the easiest thing to do is to make sure you have at least 3GB free on your computer and then to head over to [miniconda install](https://docs.anaconda.com/miniconda/install/) and install the Python 3 version of Anaconda.
+It will work on any operating system.

-Once you’ve done that, open a terminal in the same folder as your `bot.py` file.
-(If you haven’t used your terminal before, check out [this guide](https://www.macworld.com/article/2042378/master-the-command-line-navigating-files-and-folders.html)!)
+After you have installed conda, close any open terminals you might have.
+Then open a terminal in the same folder as your `bot.py` file (If you haven’t used your terminal before, check out [this guide](https://www.macworld.com/article/2042378/master-the-command-line-navigating-files-and-folders.html)!).
+Once in, run the following command

-You’ll need to install some libraries if you don’t have them already, namely:
+## 1. Create an environment with dependencies specified in env.yml:

-    # python3 -m pip install mistralai
+    conda env create -f local_env.yml

-    # python3 -m pip install discord.py
+## 2. Activate the new environment:
-    # python3 -m pip install python-dotenv
+    conda activate discord_bot

-    # python3 -m pip install audioop-lts
+This will install the required dependencies to start the project.

 ## Guide To The Starter Code